Explain a process

 39. How do colours affect purchases?

 Ever gone shopping, arrived back at home with far too many purchases, and wondered where they all came from?
 Maybe this brilliant infographic from KISSmetrics will shed some light on the situation.
-It explores which colour illicit which emotional responses, and how different shades can be used to target different types of shoppers.
+It explores which colours illicit which emotional responses, and how different shades can be used to target different types of shoppers.

 Report key findings